AutoMapper/AutoMapper.Extensions.Microsoft.DependencyInjection/README.md

 Mapping configuration is static as it is the root object that can create an `IMapper`.

-Mapper instances are registered as transient as they are intented to be used within the lifetime of a request.
+Mapper instances are registered as transient.
 You can configure this with the `serviceLifetime` parameter.
 Be careful changing this as `Mapper` takes a dependency on a factory method to instantiate the other extensions.

 ### Mapper.Map usage

-To map at runtime, you'll first need a scope.
-In an ASP.NET Core application, each request already has a scope, so you can depend on `IMapper` directly:
+To map at runtime, add a dependency on `IMapper`:

 ```c#
 public class EmployeesController {